University Pain and Spine Center

 Complex regional pain syndrome often causes allodynia, a nerve-related symptom in which you feel pain from things that aren’t painful.
 For example, the touch of soft clothing may feel painful.

 Treatment for CRPS begins with pain-relieving medications and physical therapy to help reduce your pain and to maintain optimal muscle strength and movement.
-The team at the University Pain Medicine Center offers several interventional treatments to relieve pain that doesn’t improve with conservative care:
+The team at the University Pain and Spine Center offers several interventional treatments to relieve pain that doesn’t improve with conservative care:

 As the sensory nerves from a specific area of your body enter the spinal cord, they all meet in a cluster of nerves called the dorsal root ganglion (DRG).
 When your provider injects an anesthetic at the DRG associated with the affected arm or leg, the anesthetic blocks the nerve signals.
 As a result, the pain message doesn’t reach your brain.